Discover how coffee gets made and what it does to the taste of your daily cup.

-Natural coffees result in heavy bodied cups of coffee, with deeper and complex tasting notes due to that time spent developing extra flavors.
+Natural coffees, like our Hawaii Kona Extra Fancy, result in heavy bodied cups of coffee, with deeper and complex tasting notes due to that time spent developing extra flavors.
 This development comes from the way that the seeds ferment differently, since they dry with the full cherry still intact.
 Natural processed coffees can be difficult to replicate because of the inconsistencies in fermentation.
 Raking coffees by hand can change how often certain cherries are rotating in the fermentation period, and can get moldy if not cared for properly.
 However, when done right, these coffees can also be some of the sweetest you'll ever taste.
 A natural processed coffee is juicy, syrupy, and well worth the extra effort.

 Unlike natural or dry processed coffees, washed processed coffees are called the opposite—wet processed!
 In this scenario, machines called depulpers remove the seeds from the cherries before drying them.
 However, it is not just any cherry that gets seed removal.
 These cherries must have the perfect amount of ripeness to make sure they are sweet enough, and go through a sorter for density.
 Once these depulpers remove the skin and pulp from the seeds, the seeds go into tanks full of water.
 The water ultimately washes the rest of the mucilage and fruit caked onto the seed.
 Finally, the seeds go onto beds in the sun to dry out.

 The washed method, although quick and efficient, can be considered environmentally wasteful.
 A massive amount of water goes into the tanks that remove the mucilage, and washing stations themselves generate tons of solid waste.
-These washing stations themselves take an incredible amount of infrastructure, technology, and energy that could be costly to many to operate.
-However, if the water in these tanks can be reused (typically by rebalancing. the pH level), then this processing method can work towards environmental friendliness.
+These washing stations additionally take an incredible amount of infrastructure, technology, and energy that could be costly to operate.
+However, if the water in these tanks can be reused (typically by rebalancing the pH level), then this processing method can work towards environmental friendliness.

-Washed processed coffees have cleaner, more crisp tasting notes than natural processed coffees.
+Washed processed coffees, like our Santa Felisa Washed Gesha, have cleaner, more crisp tasting notes than natural processed coffees.
 The body of a brewed washed coffee is lighter.
 There is typically more brightness as well, because of a cleaner acidity that balances out the sweetness of the coffee.
 They are still just as fruity as natural coffees, but the flavor notes will be easier to differentiate.

 Wet Hulled Coffees

-This method is common in Indonesia, for its humid climate can make the drying conditions difficult.
+This method is common in Indonesia as its humid climate can make the drying conditions difficult.
 Wet hulled allows for more efficient and speedy processing, as the drying time is half of the other processes.
-The taste of a wet hulled coffee is also heavy bodied thanks to the dried mucilage, but it is also chocolatey, savory, and nutty—perfect for a blended roast.
+The taste of a wet hulled coffee, such as our Indonesia Sumatra, is also heavy bodied thanks to the dried mucilage, but it is also chocolatey, savory, and nutty—perfect for a blended roast.

 Honey Processed Coffees

 The flavor components of honey coffees are varied and complex.
 Like washed coffees, they have cleaner bodies than natural coffees.
-Honey processed coffees also have richer notes of syrupy sweetness thanks to the left over mucilage.
+Honey processed coffees, like our Las Lajas Red and Black honey coffees also have richer notes of syrupy sweetness thanks to the left over mucilage.
 There is more pronounced acidity as well, but more mellow than washed processed coffees.
 We go into even more detail on honey coffees here (i.e. what's the difference between black honey and red honey?).